nata-web/SO-scaled-up/README.md

 * **times/** - Contains the execution times presented in the paper

 ## Test the code
+* Julia and Python jupyter notebooks are mostly intended for visualization purposes of the self-optimization model.
+To run the code for large networks (N>400) it is recommended to use the "SO_scaled_up" files (in Julia or Python) with the FORTRAN routine enabled.
-To see that the code produces the same result, run the code for the same simulation seed when speed=off in Julia (speed=0 in Python) and then again when speed=true (speed=1).
+* To see that the code produces the same result with and without the 'on-the-fly' computation of weights, run the code for the same simulation seed when speed=off in Julia (speed=0 in Python) and then again when speed=true (speed=1).

 ## To run the code with FORTRAN:
 Make sure your system has gfortran and f2py for Python or just gfortran for Julia.
 Run the following commands before the execution of the python / julia code to compile the FORTRAN file: